Meditation for February 21st

 instead of insisting on being serious.

-I really should cease needing everyone to be sensitive to what I’m sensitive to, but not be sensitive to the things I find funny.
+I have to take a break from tearing down people’s heroes.
+People shouldn’t need everyone to be sensitive to what I’m sensitive to.
+I’m not used to the things I find funny.

 I need to get jokes and tell jokes.